 NZK – Strong submissions made by defence during sentencing hearing

 NZK was charged with and pleaded guilty to firing of a firearm in a public place and an attempted break and enter.
 During the sentencing hearing, the defence made submissions with regards to NZK’s remorse and prospects for rehabilitation.
-Accordingly, he was sentenced to a relatively short sentence given the objective seriousness of the offences.
+Accordingly, he got a relatively short sentence given the objective seriousness of the offences.

 KB – Early guilty plea taken into consideration when sentencing

-KB was involved in a series of break and enters into schools.
+KB took part in a series of break and enters into schools.
 He pleaded guilty to the charges of aggravated break and enters and receiving stolen property.
 The sentencing judge took into account his early guilty plea as well as his personal problems with addiction.
-He was given a relatively light sentence as a result.
+Consequently, he got a relatively light sentence as a result.

 FC – Client sentenced to good behaviour bond after guilty plea to break and enter charge

 The complainant was verbally abusing another neighbour late one night.
 FC confronted the complainant who then retreated back into his apartment.
-FC was provoked and forced his way into the apartment with the intent to intimidate the complainant.
+FC felt provoked and forced his way into the apartment with the intent to intimidate the complainant.
 The defence entered into a successful plea bargain in which FC pleaded guilty to the charge of break and enter with intent to commit a serious indictable offence.
-He was sentenced to a good behaviour bond.
+His sentence was a good behaviour bond.

-LM – Client found not guilty after being charged with break and enter with intent to commit a serious indictable offence
+LM – Client found not guilty of charges of break and enter with intent to commit a serious indictable offence

-LM was charged with breaking into a hardware store and stealing tools.
+LM faced charges of breaking into a hardware store and stealing tools.
 He pleaded not guilty to the charge.
-We represented LM in his hearing where we argued that the prosecution’s case was based on circumstantial evidence.
-LM was found not guilty and the charges were dismissed.
+We represented LM in his hearing.
+We argued that the prosecution’s case was based on circumstantial evidence.
+LM was found not guilty and the Court dismissed the charges.

 DC – Charges against client dismissed after defended hearing